yueguoguo/yueguoguo.github.io/_posts/2017-05-23-elastic-use-of-cloud.md

 computing technology:

-Years ago, to experiment with a random forest algorithm, researchers had to configure computing clusters by hand.
-Now it has become so easy that in 5 minutes a data scientist can deploy a Linux based virtual machine on cloud, where mainstream data science tools and software are pre-installed.
+Years ago, to experiment with a random forest algorithm, researchers had to configure computing clusters by hand, which usually means weeks or months of system engineering and probably endless efforts in communication with IT department.
+Now it has become so simple that in 5 minutes a data scientist can deploy a Linux based virtual machine on cloud, where mainstream data science tools and software are pre-installed.
 That is handy!
 It not merely saves the engineering efforts in setting up a working environment that data scientists are comfortable with, but also ecnonomizes the cost of administrating computing resources.

-[Microsoft Azure Data Science Virtual Machine](http://aka.ms/dsvm) is such a virtual working space available on Azure cloud which by and large brings the following
+[Microsoft Azure Data Science Virtual Machine](http://aka.ms/dsvm) is a virtual working space available on Azure cloud which by and large brings the following benefits for elastic data science on cloud:
-benefits:

 * Scalability.
 There are various options of machine sizes on Azure to scale up or down a DSVM.